Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 You have the opportunity to apply to us for the foundation's sponsorship award.
 This includes, in particular, your first and last name, your contact details and your CV.
 We collect and process your personal data for the purpose of deciding whether to grant sponsorship.
 If you are awarded a prize, we will also need your account details in order to transfer the prize money.

-We process the personal data of the ESC – Esche Schümann Commichau Foundation prize winners for the purpose of organising the award ceremony (invitations, programme booklets, etc.).
+We process the personal data of the ESC – Esche Schümann Commichau Stiftung prize winners for the purpose of organising the award ceremony (invitations, programme booklets, etc.).
 We publish your name and the title of your dissertation in the list of previous award winners, which is available on our website.

-You have the option of donating to the ESC – Esche Schümann Commichau Foundation.
+You have the option of donating to the ESC – Esche Schümann Commichau Stiftung.
 In this case, we process the personal data you provide, in particular your payment details.
 We receive your payment details from your account-holding bank when you transfer a donation to us.

 (3) Legal basis

 The legal basis for processing in the context of compiling the overview of previous award winners and publishing it is the protection of legitimate interests (Art.
-6 (1) sentence 1 lit. f GDPR).
+6 (1) sentence 1 point (f) GDPR).
 Our legitimate interests consist of providing information about the foundation's award winners and the respective topics of their dissertations, postdoctoral theses and diploma theses, thereby promoting the purpose of our foundation.
 The publication of the award winners serves to enhance the reputation of the foundation and is intended to draw the attention of applicants and donors to us.

 (4) Criteria for the storage period